Delete an Azure Active Directory tenant

 I have an expired subscription but I can't delete the tenant

-When you configured your Azure Active Directory tenant, you may have also activated license-based subscriptions for your organization like Azure Active Directory Premium P2, Office 365 Business Premium, or Enterprise Mobility + Security E5.
+When you configured your Azure AD tenant, you may have also activated license-based subscriptions for your organization like Azure AD Premium P2, Office 365 Business Premium, or Enterprise Mobility + Security E5.
 These subscriptions block directory deletion until they are fully deleted, to avoid accidental data loss.
 The subscriptions must be in a Deprovisioned state to allow tenant deletion.
 An Expired or Canceled subscription moves to the Disabled state, and the final stage is the Deprovisoned state.

 For what to expect when a trial Office 365 subscription expires (not including paid Partner/CSP, Enterprise Agreement, or Volume Licensing), see the following table.
 For more information on Office 365 data retention and subscription lifecycle, see What happens to my data and access when my Office 365 for business subscription ends?.